-Program location: Davenport campus
+Program location: Main campus in Davenport, Iowa

 You must successfully complete two practicum projects to earn your degree.
 These projects are patient-oriented research and are based on your interests and your faculty mentor's expertise.